 If you’re brave, walk out into the “infinity room.”
 The room is like a glass hallway that juts 218 feet over the valley.
 Once inside, you can feel the room swaying in the breeze.

-Now, a tour of Taliesin cannot be missed if you are in the Spring Green area.
+For a different take on architecture, a tour of Taliesin cannot be missed if you are in the Spring Green area.

-Taliesin, the former estate of famed architect Frank Lloyd Wright, is a marvel of architecture and gives you fascinating insight into Wright’s life.
+Taliesin, the former estate of famed architect Frank Lloyd Wright, is a marvel of architecture and gives you a fascinating insight into Wright’s life.
 Today, Taliesin is a museum and tourist attraction, one of the main reasons people visit Spring Green.